BryanKline36/Projects/README.md

 Dates:  August 2015 - July 2018

-The Projects repository contains four main directories:
+The Projects repository contains four main directories (ordered by date completed):

   1. Data Structures and Algorithms in C++
   2. Traffic Simulation for Smart Cities